Isopolito/Ganchos/README.md

 A plugin has two parts: the file to execute and the meta file.
 All the directorys in general config's `pluginPaths` will be monitored for plugins.

 #### The file to execute
 This should be a script or a binary file.
 Ganchos looks at the file extension to determine what type of file it is and how to run it.
 Files ending in '.js' will be ran with node.js.
-Other types of files should be have read/execute permsissions.
+Other types of files should have read/execute permsissions.
+When using an existing program as a Ganchos plugin, this file can be script that takes the input data from Ganchos and calls the program passing in the data in the form it needs.
+You can get fancy and download the program if it doesn't exist, or compile it if the sou

 #### The meta file
 A [meta file](engine/src/shared/plugins/DefaultPluginMetaFile.meta) is a text file in JSON that describes to Ganchos what the plugin is, and how to run it.